Core Yoga Lesson Plan Bundle

 “Could I become a door mat if I don’t get on my yoga mat?”

-OK.
+Okay.
 You might not get this question.
 But I thought I’d throw it in because…well, two mats are involved.
 If you don’t know how to get centred in your core, you can easily turn into a doormat for anyone with a strong personality.
 With a weak core you can become easy pickings for anyone who wants to push you off balance, whether it’s a controlling family member or an advert on the TV trying to get to you buy something that harms your body (cough…did I just say McDonalds).
 Don’t become a door mat.
 Get on your yoga mat!

 “I’ve been told that every asana helps strengthen the core?